sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 should be noted that :mod:`mechanics` requires that the holonomic constraint equations must be supplied as velocity level constraint equations i.e. the holonomic constraint equations must be supplied after they have been differentiated with respect to time.
-Modifyinh the example above, the equations of motion can then be generated: ::
+Modifying the example above, the equations of motion can then be generated: ::

   >>> LM = LagrangesMethod(L, [q1, q2], coneqs = [q1d - q2d])